Nino Mangione: Baltimore County Council

 In June 2023, Mangione announced that he would run for the Maryland Senate in District 42 in 2026, challenging incumbent state senator Chris West, who later announced he would not seek re-election.
-He later announced that he would instead run for the Baltimore County Council, seeking to succeed Wade Kach, who is retiring.
+Mangione later announced that he would instead run for the Baltimore County Council, seeking to succeed Wade Kach, who was retiring.
+During the Republican primary, he ran on a "Strong Republican Leadership" slate with Baltimore County Executive candidate Patrick Dyer and Maryland General Assembly candidates Kevin Ford, Jeff McDonald, and Chuck Murphy.
+Mangione won the Republican primary election on June 23, 2026, defeating riverkeeper Theaux Le Gardeur.
+He faces Democratic nominee Shawn McIntosh in the general election.

+In May 2026, after Kach suddenly resigned from the county council, Mangione applied to serve the remainder of Kach's term.
+The District 3 Republican Central Committee voted to appoint Mangione to the Baltimore County Council on May 30, and he was sworn in on June 1.

 Political positions

-During his tenure, Mangione has described himself as a conservative Republican and has criticized policies that he claims has increased crime, added bureaucratic burdens to the state's education system, and shifted tax dollars toward "woke" social policies.
-He has cited Donald Trump as the person he admires most both inside and outside of politics.
+During his tenure in the Maryland House of Delegates, Mangione described himself as a conservative Republican.
+He criticized policies that he claimed has led to increased crime, added bureaucratic burdens to the state's education system, and shifted tax dollars toward "woke" social policies.
+Mangione has cited Donald Trump as the person he admires most both inside and outside of politics.

 Crime

 During his 2018 campaign, Mangione ran on creating "safe communities" by getting tough on illegal drug dealers.
 He introduced an amendment to legislation in the 2021 legislative session that would block people convicted as an adult for more than one murder when they were a minor from seeking reconsideration of prior life without parole sentences; his proposal was rejected in a 54–79 vote.

 During the 2024 legislative session, Mangione introduced a bill that would sentence people convicted of first-degree murder to death.

+During the 2026 legislative session, Mangione opposed proposals to restrict housing of children charged as adults inside adult jails, arguing that adult facilities are likely better equipped to deal with children accused of committing serious offenses.

 Development issues

 Mangione is a vocal critic of the Maryland Piedmont Reliability Project, a proposed 70-mile power line that would go through Baltimore, Carroll, and Frederick counties.
+In February 2026, he told The Baltimore Banner that he supported a 325-apartment compromise for the proposed Lutherville Station apartment complex, adding that development has taken "far too long and should have been resolved years ago".
+In March 2026, Mangione said he opposed moving the Urban-Rural Demarcation Line, which strictly limits development in rural parts of Baltimore County.